-Management has and will continue to exercise significant judgment in assessing the carrying value of GoviEx's exploration and evaluation assets during this period of increased political instability.
-Management has concluded that there had been no impairment to these values for the nine months ended September 30, 2023.
+Management of the Company has and will continue to exercise significant judgment in assessing the existence of impairment indicators during this period of increased political instability.
+Management has concluded that except for the Falea project in Mali (note 4 (c)), there was no indication of impairment for its exploration and evaluation assets during the three and nine months ended September 30, 2023.